Leper colony: History

-Leprosy seems to have reached the rest of Europe during late antiquity and the early Middle Ages, with the Imperial Roman Christian Church reducing formal restrictions on lepers while setting aside funds for leprosaria where clerics would treat the afflicted.
+Leprosy seems to have reached the rest of Europe during late antiquity and the early Middle Ages, with the Imperial Roman Christian Church reducing formal restrictions on people with leprosy while setting aside funds for leprosaria where clerics would treat the afflicted.
 Such leper houses are documented in the Kingdom of the Burgundians at Saint-Oyen, Savoie in 460 and in Francia in Chalon-sur-Saône in 570 and Verdun in 634 (all now in France); their management was often provided by Christian monastic orders.
 The area of modern Belgium alone may have had as many as 700 or 800 prior to the Crusades.

-Christian mythology misunderstood the parable of the rich man and Lazarus as a historical account and took the sore-covered beggar in the story as Lazarus, patron saint of lepers; the Order of Saint Lazarus was established to care for lepers in the crusader state of the Kingdom of Jerusalem and subsequently operated other leprosaria around Europe.
+The Order of Saint Lazarus was established to care for people with leprosy in the crusader state of the Kingdom of Jerusalem and subsequently operated other leprosaria around Europe.
 Some colonies were located on mountains or in remote areas to ensure isolation, while others were situated on main roads, where donations would be made for their upkeep.
 Others were essentially hospitals within major cities.
-In 1623, the Congregation of the Mission of the Catholic Church, a society of apostolic life founded by Vincent de Paul, was given possession of the Priory of St. Lazarus, a former leper house in Paris, due to which the entire Congregation gained the name of "Lazarites" or "Lazarists" although most of its members had nothing to do with caring for lepers.
+In 1623, the Congregation of the Mission of the Catholic Church, a society of apostolic life founded by Vincent de Paul, was given possession of the Priory of St. Lazarus, a former leper house in Paris, due to which the entire Congregation gained the name of "Lazarites" or "Lazarists" although most of its members had nothing to do with caring for people with leprosy.

 Debate exists over the conditions found within historical colonies; while they are currently thought to have been grim and neglected places, there are some indications that life within a leper colony or house was no worse than the life of other, non-isolated individuals.
 There is even doubt that the current definition of leprosy can be retrospectively applied to the medieval condition.
 What was classified as leprosy then covers a wide range of skin conditions that would be classified as distinct afflictions today.
 Some leper colonies issued their own money or tokens, in the belief that allowing people affected by leprosy to handle regular money could spread the disease.
 Today, leper hospitals exist throughout the world to treat those afflicted with leprosy, especially in Africa, Brazil, China and India.